blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **As an** Organization, using blindnet devkit

-**I want to** use the whole blindnet devkit to automate the processing of requests
+**I want to** use the whole blindnet devkit components to capture the request, automate the processing of requests, view the requests...

 **because** I don't have any system that covers my compliance needs, I do everything manually

 ### US-07-3-05

-**As an** Organization, using blindnet devkit
+**As an** Organization, using blindnet devkit to automate the processing of requests

-**I want to** use blindnet devkit to automate the processing of requests except for "other" type of request
+**I want to** automate a maximum of requests except the "other" type thant I need to process manually

-**because** I need to process "other" type of request manually
+**because** I want to save time

 ### US-07-3-06